Political Notebook: Rowan's lawmakers pass 140 bills into the opposite chamber before deadline - Salisbury Post

 Political Notebook: Rowan’s lawmakers pass 140 bills into the opposite chamber before deadline

-With the deadline for bills in the North Carolina General Assembly to pass into the opposite chamber now passed, Rowan County’s four Republican lawmakers have 140 bills that could become law.
+With the deadline for bills in the North Carolina General Assembly to pass into the opposite chamber gone, Rowan County’s four Republican lawmakers have 140 bills that could become law.

 The deadline for all bills to cross over into the opposite chamber was May 13.
 There are a limited number of bills that are not subject to the deadlines, including congressional and legislative redistricting.